tomarrell/talks/go-debugging/notes.md

 Now for the pivot over to debugging.

 If you've ever been debugging a Go program, you probably know it can be quite the non-trivial task at times.
-Especially when it becomes highly concurrent.
+Especially when your program is highly concurrent.

-Most of you have probably had experience with a debugger of some sort, and probably a fair majority have touched GDB.
+Could I get a show of hands of those that have used an interactive debugger of some sort.

+And how many of you have used GDB?

-Unfortunately, Go programs tend confuse GDB with the way that they handle stack management and threading for example.
+Great, well if you've already worked with GDB, a lot of these concepts will already be familiar to you.
+Unfortunately though, Go programs tend confuse GDB with the way that they handle stack management and threading for example.

 A quick example is the defer statement.
 You can use the defer statement to change the return value of the function, however this extra execution after a